 Prior to admission to any graduate program at Valdosta State University, applicants must first submit a completed application to the Graduate School.
-A completed application includes official transcripts from all institutions previously attended, official test scores (GRE or MAT), completed application form, fee, and any additional program requirements submitted by the admission deadline.
-To be considered for your preferred term all required materials must be received by the Graduate School no later than the close of business on the deadline.
+A completed application includes evidence of completion of a bachelor's degree and official transcripts from all institutions previously attended, completion of application form, application fee, and any additional program requirements; all required materials and fees must be submitted by the admission deadline.
 It is the responsibility of the applicant to allow adequate time for document submission and to ensure receipt of documents.
+Full information about applying to the MLIS program can be found on the VSU Graduate School website.

-Admission Deadlines:
+Admission Deadlines